plexiti/docs.camunda.org/site/src/documents/guides/user-guide/chapters/08-tasklist/04-task-forms.html.md

 ## Embedded Task Forms

-To add an embedded Task Form to your application simply create an html file and attach it to a [User Task](ref:/api-references/bpmn20/#tasks-user-task) or a [Start Event](ref:/api-references/bpmn20/#events-start-events) in your process model.
-Add a folder `scr/main/webapp/forms` to your project folder and create a FORM_NAME.html file containing the relevant content for your form.
+Add a folder `src/main/webapp/forms` to your project folder and create a FORM_NAME.html file containing the relevant content for your form.
 The following example shows a simple form with two input fields:

 ```html
 <form class="form-horizontal">